Best Law Student Cover Letter Samples (Email Examples)

 In the first few sentences, you should highlight any significant accomplishments you’ve made as a law student.
 Your recipient should not waste time looking for this vital information.

-You stand a better chance of securing an opportunity in a law firm if you express sentiments that indicate you understand what the company does.
+You stand a better chance of securing an opportunity at a law firm if you express sentiments that indicate you understand what the company does.
 For example, highlight any significant cases the firm has handled successfully.
-In your cover letter, you should inform the recruiting manager why you are a perfect match for the position.
+In your letter, you should inform the recruiting manager why you are a perfect match for the position.

 Appreciate the hiring manager